qwertie/loyc.net/_posts/2020-04-08-principles-of-programming.md

 ![](CodeLens-splits-comments.png)

 _In Visual Studio, CodeLens visually separates comments from code, encouraging developers to overlook comments when updating code.
-To reduce this effect, I shrink my CodeLens font vertically (Lucida Console size 7 works pretty well.)_
+To reduce this effect, I shrink my CodeLens font vertically (Lucida Console size 7) but it only helps a little._

 When writing documentation, keep in mind my [#1 tip for technical writers](http://loyc.net/2013/my-1-tip-for-technical-writers.html): use examples.
 This post uses "for example" and "e.g." over 15 times and I'm still not sure if it's enough to get my ideas across.